Harvard Law School

 Many service members maintain their legal residence in the state they lived in before they joined the service.
 Let's say we are talking about a female whose legal residence is in Alabama.
 We also know her current address, but she's not in California and she's never lived in California.
 Even if we can serve her, she may decide not to file a response.
 If she doesn't file a response, as a general rule the court doesn't have personal jurisdiction over her.
 We can still ask the court to enter her default, and the court can deal with custody of minor children in most circumstances, but otherwise as a general rule the court can't do anything else but dissolve the parties' marriage.
 For example, the court can't deal with the division of community property .
 If there is any of consequence, that's a problem.

-Another problem is delay.
+Another problem in a military divorce is delay.
 Under the Service Members Civil Relief Act , a service member on active duty can obtain a postponement (called a stay) of court proceedings if the member's duties do not permit leave time to go to court.
 The procedure the member must follow to obtain a stay is complicated, but with persistence it can be accomplished.

 We serve the following San Diego County and Southern California Desert Areas: San Diego, Carlsbad, Del Mar, Solana Beach, Encinitas, La Jolla, La Mesa, Escondido, Vista, Oceanside, Rancho Santa Fe, San Marcos, Marine Corps Base - Camp Pendleton, Poway, Ramona, Julian, Alpine, Temecula, Borrego Springs, Palm Springs, Indio, Indian Wells, Palm Desert, Rancho Mirage, Desert Hot Springs, La Quinta, Coachella, Cathedral City.